cloudfoundry-tutorials/cf-and-k8s/content/docs/what-are.md

 ## Running Cloud Foundry on Kubernetes

 Because Kubernetes is designed to be as generic as possible, you can run the components of Cloud Foundry itself _on_ Kubernetes!

+## Running Cloud Foundry _without_ Kubernetes

+Cloud Foundry has existed for twice as long as Kubernetes, and so has historically been deployed on virtual machines (VMs) using a tool called BOSH.
+You will find occasional references to Cloud Foundry on VMs and to BOSH throughout this guide.